mmb4rn0/ExpandCollapseButton/README.md

 # ExpandCollapseButton

-It is one king ToggleButton with interactive animations.
+It is one kind of ToggleButton with interactive animations.
 It can be used in various purpose.
 Mainly when need to Expanding or Collapsing a View or Layout.

 [![Alt text for your video](https://github.com/mmb4rn0/ExpandCollapseButton/blob/master/website/expand_collapse_button.gif)]